Cascade of Time Gardens in Banff: All You NEED to Know

 Are The Cascade Gardens Accessible?

 Unfortunately, Cascade Gardens are not fully accessible.
-A wheelchair or mobility aid user could enjoy the gardens when arriving by car and staying on the path level with the parking lot.
+A wheelchair- or mobility-aid user could enjoy the gardens when arriving by car and staying at the parking-lot level.
 That said, Cascade Gardens has many sets of stairs, making it more challenging to navigate.
-If stairs are not possible for you, we recommend bringing a set of binoculars when possible to make the most of your experience!
+If stairs are not an option for you, we recommend bringing binoculars to make the most of your experience!

 Is There Parking?